 Fair value hedge Cash flow hedge Net investment hedge Nature of hedge The hedge of the change in fair value of a recognised asset or liability.
-The hedge of the change in cash flows of a financial liability or a highly probable forecast transaction The hedge of changes in the Consolidated Entity's foreign denominated net assets for changes in foreign currency rates.
-Hedged risk Interest rate risk Interest rate riskForeign exchange riskCommodity price risk Foreign exchange risk Hedged item Fixed interest rate financial liabilities Floating interest rate financial liabilities Highly probable forecast foreign currency payments Highly probable forecast commodity sales Net investment in foreign operations Hedging instruments Interest rate swaps Interest rate swaps and optionsForeign exchange contractsCommodity swaps and futures Foreign exchange contractsForeign currency denominated borrowings Designation and documentation documentation is required of the risk manager ged risk and how the hedge relationship will me ment objective and strategy for the hedge, the et the hedge effectiveness requirements.
-Hedge effectiveness method and following any significant change inan economic relationship exists bet circumstances affecting the hedge, by demon- ween the hedged item and the hedging instrur nent nanges in value of either the hedged item or th Consolidated Entity's risk management approa performed by a combination of qualitative and ing, may be required to adjust the designated of d, where applicable, quantitative assessments. quantities of either the hedged item or the Accounting treatment for the hedging instrument Fair value through the income statement, aligned to the presentation of the hedged item.
-Fair value through the cash flow hedge reserve as part of OCI, and then recognised in the income statement at the time at which the hedged item affects the income statement for the hedged risk.
+The hedge of the change in cash flows of a financial liability or a highly probable forecast transaction.
+The hedge of changes in the Consolidated Entity's foreign denominated net assets for changes in foreign currency rates.
+Nature of material hedged risk Interest rate risk Interest rate riskForeign exchange riskCommodity price risk.
+Foreign exchange risk Material hedged item Fixed interest rate financial liabilities Floating interest rate financial assets or liabilities Highly probable forecast floating interest rate financial assets and liabilities Highly probable forecast foreign currency payments and receipts Highly probable forecast commodity sales Foreign currency denominated interest bearing financial liabilities.
+Net investment in foreign operations Material hedging instruments Interest rate swapsCross currency swaps Interest rate swaps and optionsCross currency swapsCommodity derivatives Foreign exchange contracts Foreign currency denominated issued debt.
+Designation and documentation At inception of the hedge relationship, documentation is required of the risk management objective and strategy for the hedge, the hedging instrument, hedged item, hedged risk and how the hedge relationship will meet the hedge effectiveness requirements.
+Hedge effectiveness method All hedge relationships are assessed for prospective hedge effectiveness both at the inception of the hedge, at each reporting period and following any significant change in circumstances affecting the hedge, by demonstrating that: an economic relationship exists between the hedged item and the hedging instrument credit risk does not dominate the changes in value of either the hedged item or the hedging instrument the hedge ratio is reflective of the Consolidated Entity's risk management approach.
+The hedge effectiveness assessment is performed by a combination of qualitative and, where applicable, quantitative assessments.
+Changes in the hedge ratio, or rebalancing, may be required to adjust the designated quantities of either the hedged item or the hedging instrument.
+Accounting treatment for the hedging instrument Fair value through the income Fair value through the cash flow hedge reserve as part of OCI, and then recognised in the income statement at the time at which the hedged item affects the income statement for the hedged risk.
 Foreign exchange gains and losses are recognised in the Net Investment Hedge Reserve (NIHR), a separate component of FCTR in OCI.
 Accounting treatment for the hedged item Adjustments to the carrying value are recognised in the income statement for changes in fair value attributable to the hedged risk.
 Accounted for on an amortised cost basis or under other accounting standards as appropriate (such as executory contracts for the sale of commodities).
 Foreign exchange gains and losses are recognised in the Consolidated Entity's foreign currency translation reserve as part of OCI.
-Accounting treatment for hedge ineffectiveness Recognised as part of net trading income in the income statement to the extent that changes in fair value of the hedged item attributable to the hedged risk are not offset by changes in fair value of the hedging instrument. of the hedging instrument exceed, in absolute
+Accounting treatment for hedge ineffectiveness Recognised as part of net trading income in the extent to which changes in the fair value terms, the change in the fair value of the hec of the hedging instrument exceed, in absolute